-Why did you decide to study an MBA?
+Why did you decide to study for an MBA?

 Why did you choose the Management School?

 Liverpool is one of my favourite cities, and the reputation of the Management School and the university overall is really good.

 The modules looked interesting and I also know some people who did the FIMBA programme in past years and spoke highly of it.

 What have you learnt from guest speakers so far?